 Want to hear something interesting?
 Most honey bought in grocery stores isn’t honey — it’s adulterated and watered down.
 Imagine, to your delight, being able to taste real honey (possibly for the first time!).

-Beekeeping equipment is inexpensive if you choose beehive kits.
+Beekeeping equipment is inexpensive if you choose beehive starter kits.
 DIY options are available with the right ingenuity; used equipment is a big no-no. Commercial options are available, too, for those anxious to begin their new hobby.

 Those with patience will find themselves enthralled.
 The taste of real honey, made in a hive they’ve nurtured, is weeks/months away.
 A time that’ll quickly pass with the fun had while beekeeping.